djeada/Linux-Notes/notes/encryption.md

 shred -u /root/luks-keyfile
 ```

-**Interpretation:**

-- The decrypted keyfile is securely deleted to prevent unauthorized access.
+The decrypted keyfile is securely deleted to prevent unauthorized access.

 ### Advantages